aws-deadline/deadline-cloud-for-vred/README.md

 ## Getting Started

-This VRED integration for AWS Deadline Cloud provides an in-app submitter plug-in that must be installed on the Windows workstation that you will use to submit render jobs.
+This VRED integration for AWS Deadline Cloud provides an in-app Submitter plug-in.
+It must be installed on the Windows workstation that you will use to submit render jobs from within VRED Pro.

-Before submitting any large, complex, or otherwise compute-heavy VRED render jobs to your farm, we strongly recommend that you construct a simple test scene file that can be rendered quickly and submit renders of that scene to your render farm fleet to ensure that its setup is correctly functioning.
+Before submitting any large, complex, or otherwise compute-heavy VRED render jobs to your farm, we strongly recommend that you construct a simple test scene file that can be rendered quickly.
+You can then submit renders of that scene to your render farm fleet to ensure that its setup is correctly functioning.

 ### VRED Submitter Plug-in

-The VRED submitter plug-in creates a menu (Deadline Cloud) and menu item (Submit to Deadline Cloud) in your VRED menu bar, which can be used to submit render jobs to AWS Deadline Cloud.
+The VRED Submitter plug-in creates a menu (Deadline Cloud) and menu item (Submit to Deadline Cloud) in VRED's menu bar, which can be used to submit render jobs to AWS Deadline Cloud.
 This menu item launches a Submitter UI to create a job submission for AWS Deadline Cloud using the [AWS Deadline Cloud client library][deadline-cloud-client].
-It
-automatically determines the files required for submission based on the loaded scene (including Source/Smart references.)
-Additionally, the Submitter provides basic render options (in the Job-specific settings tab), and builds an [Open Job Description template] [openjd] that defines the render pipeline workflow.
+It automatically determines the files required for submission based on the loaded scene file (includes Source/Smart references as dependencies.)
+Additionally, the Submitter provides basic render options (in the Job-specific settings tab), and builds an [Open Job Description template][openjd] that defines the render pipeline workflow.
 From there, the Submitter submits the render job to the render farm queue and fleet of your choice.

 #### Prerequisites